Orlando Manatee Tours

 - Snooty was a captive manatee that lived 69 years.

-- Manatee are herbivores.
-They eat about 60 different plant species with sea grass being their major food source.
+- Manatees are herbivores.
+They eat about 60 different plant species with seagrass being their major food source.

 - They can consume up to 10% to 15% of their body weight per day.

-- The average manatee has about 50 ft of intestines which is very long for a animal of this size.
+- The average manatee has about 50 ft of intestines which is very long for an animal of this size.

 - Manatees have a very low metabolic rate.

-- Manatees lack the insulating body fat to keep to keep them warm.
-They can’t survive in prolong water temperature below 68 degrees.
+- Manatees lack the insulating body fat to keep them warm.
+They can’t survive in prolonged water temperatures below 68 degrees.

-- Manatee have been called experiments of nature by scientist.
+- Manatees have been called experiments of nature by scientists.

 - Man and the loss of warm water habitat, such as springs are the only real threat to our beautiful FL manatees.
 With more and more people moving to Florida.
 Our creeks and rivers are getting crowded with boats.
 Please slow down and be aware of these magnificent animals.